Kids are expensive — but entertaining them doesn’t have to be. When your crew’s off school, you can enjoy lots of fun, family friendly things on a

 43. Admire old trains at The Railway Museum of Greater Cincinnati.
 Suggested donation: $4/adult and $2/child 10 and under.

 44. Wander around the William Howard Taft Historical Site.
 Free.

 46. Record a MP3, try 3D printing, create buttons and magnets and more at the Main Library MakerSpace.
 Free; certain activities require a nominal fee.

 47. Put on your rain boots and go creek stomping.

 48. Check out a Madcap Puppet show – look at their calendar for a list of their free community performances.

 49. Sign up for the Montgomery Park Explorers program.

 50. Check out one (or more!) bakeries on the Butler County Donut Trail.
 A few dollars/donut… unless you visit multiple locations along the trail!

-Please note: the prices listed are for kids’ admission; adult admission varies and is sometimes over $5.
+Please note: the prices listed are for kids’ admission only; adult admission varies.
 However, all of these activities are 100% fun for everyone!